RicherMans/audiodataload/README.md

 ### init( filepath, framesize [n] , [ shift [n] ])

+* `filepath`: The filepath specifying the feature file containing all the features and corresponding labels.
 * `framesize` : The size for one frame.
 The initial size into which an utterance is splitted to.
 E.g. of we have a wave utterance which consists of 1s 16k Hz audio, we obtain `16000` samples.
 Specifying `framesize` to be 400, we would obtain `16000/400 = 40` different frames.
 Generally to obtan the number of frames we calculate:
 `floor((audiosize - framesize)/shift + 1)`, whereas `audiosize` is the length of the audiofile and `shift` is the parameter below ( defaults to `framesize`)
 * `shift` : The frameshift between two frames, which enables overlapping between adjacent frames.
 The default is `framesize` thus no overlapping.